Comparing the American Gold Eagle vs American Gold Buffalo

 Approved for inclusion in Precious Metals IRAs.

-Aside from the design, the primary difference between the coins is the difference in the purity of the gold.
+Aside from the design, the primary difference between the coins is the purity of the gold.

-While each contain a full 1 troy ounce of fine gold, due to the inclusion of the copper and silver, the American Eagle is 22k gold, or 91.67% with an overall weight of 1.0909 troy ounces.
+While each contains a full one troy ounce of fine gold, due to the inclusion of copper and silver, the American Eagle is 22k gold, or 91.67%, with an overall weight of 1.0909 troy ounces.

 Availability